 First, compound lifts build well-developed, powerful muscles.
 Second, protein is still king, no matter what anyone says.
 Third, combine the proper diet and workout to get results.
 Fourth, adopt a plan and stay with it.

 You can use plenty of exercises and diets to build a muscular superman type body.
 But the best diets and workouts use a common theme.
 For your workout, use the go big or go home philosophy.
 Nothing beats volume.
-Lift as heavy as you can for three to four sets of 10 to 12 reps.
+Also, lift as heavy as possible for three to four sets of 10 to 12 reps.
 For your diet, eat protein and then eat more protein.
 Also, make sure you monitor your calories.
 A calorie surplus can build muscle or store fat.

 Because of his dedication, Henry Cavill could achieve the physique he wanted for Superman.